88plug/manjaro-headless/README.md

 - VPS provider with ISO upload image support (.iso)
 - Time

+## 🔧 Features

+    Updates system packages and mirrors using pacman-mirrors.
+    Sets up a reboot service to resume the installation after the first reboot.
+    Enables SSH for remote access.
+    Removes XFCE4 or GNOME GUI if detected.
+    Installs Docker, Docker Compose, glances, htop, bmon, jq, whois, yay, ufw, and fail2ban.
+    Configures Docker and adds the current user to the docker group.
+    Sets up firewall rules and limits SSH access.
+    Rotates logs to manage disk space.
+    Sets up a fail2ban jail for SSH attempts.
+    Starts and enables fail2ban and Docker services.
+    Performs a final system reboot.

 ## 💾 Installation:
 1. Download the Manjaro Minimal with XFCE ISO from https://manjaro.org/downloads/official/xfce/.
 2. Upload the ISO to your VPS provider or server, such as Vultr, and use the host console to install with default options, including a normal user and password.